tarantool/tarantool/doc/sphinx/book/app_c_lua_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll be making functions which go over one line.
 We don't want the client to
 send to the server after every line.
-So we :ref:`declare a delimter <setting delimiter>`.
+So we :ref:`declare a delimiter <setting delimiter>`.
 This means “Do not send to the server until you see an exclamation mark.”

 .. code-block:: lua